ufal/npfl138/tasks/svhn_competition.md

 `evaluate_file` method.

 The task is a [_competition_](https://ufal.mff.cuni.cz/courses/npfl138/2324-summer#competitions).
-Everyone who submits a solution which achieves at least _20%_ test set accuracy gets 5 points; the rest 5 points will be distributed depending on relative ordering of your solutions.
+Everyone who submits a solution achieving at least _20%_ test set accuracy gets 5 points; the remaining 5 bonus points are distributed depending on relative ordering of your solutions.
 Note that I usually need at least _35%_ development set accuracy to achieve the required test set performance.